virtualsquare/virtualsquare.github.io/tutorials/ioth_picoxnet.md

 The program uses `poll` to handle the events using a `struct pollfd` array of MAXFD elements.
 The first element is used to process the `accept` events.
 Initially this is the only valid element, all the other have their `fd` fields set to `-1`.
-When a client opens a connection `poll` detects a  `POLLIN` event on the first element: an usused element of the poll array is allocated for the new conenction (if available).
+When a client opens a connection `poll` detects a  `POLLIN` event on the first element: an unused element of the poll array is allocated for the new connection (if available).
 Then an incoming message generates a `POLLIN` event (on an element different from the first).
 Messages are re-sent to all the other connected sockets.